 New Holland Mouse

 This native Australian rodent inhabits open heathland and coastal areas, mostly feeding on native plant seeds, leaves and fungi.
-It’s quite possible the New Holland Mouse has an important role in seed dispersal.
+It’s quite possible the Pookila has an important role in seed dispersal.
 You can tell it’s different from the house mouse by its larger ears and eyes and a distinct lack of ‘mousey’ odour.
 Once a continuous population across the east coast of Australia, it is now declining in numbers.